DHRI-Curriculum/Data-and-Ethics/sections/discussion.md

 how you might approach them:

 You are interested in looking at the reactions to the democratic party presidential debates across time.
-You decided that you would ‘use’ data from twitter to analyze the responses.
+You decided that you would use data from twitter to analyze the responses.
 After collecting your data, you learned that your data has information from users who were later banned and included some tweets that were removed/deleted from the site.